gun2rin/compo-plan/README.md

 **Start up containers**

-Better in new terminal

 rights of the **var/** directory must be 777 before

-`docker-compose up`
+`docker-compose up` in a new terminal

+or

+`docker-compose up -d` in a same terminal (Detached mode: Run containers in the background)

 **Create DB**